benwtr/tf_pipeline/README.md

 want to run `terraform validate` for a syntax check before pushing code.

-The **GitHub PR** option in the sidebar on the PLAN job page has options for re-triggering jobs if you need to re-kick them. (you will)
+The **GitHub PR** option in the sidebar on the PLAN job page has options for re-triggering jobs if you need to re-kick them.

 ### APPLY